-Before determining how long misdemeanors remain on your record, it’s essential to understand what constitutes a misdemeanor offense in Colorado.
+Before determining how long misdemeanors remain on your record, it’s helpful to understand what constitutes a misdemeanor offense in Colorado.
 Misdemeanors are criminal offenses categorized as less serious than felonies but more severe than petty offenses.
 Common misdemeanor offenses include:

 - DUI or DWAI charges